 This is not the color of my thumb.
 I don’t have the natural ability to make plants thrive under my care and I gave up trying a long time ago.
 I love plants and flowers and don’t mind using fake ones as long as they look natural.
+I have also made my own fake flowers as well.
 Some people are not fans of fake flowers – only because I think they envision the words “fake flowers” with the dried flower arrangements from the past.
 Now- a- days beautiful blooms can be purchased at Michaels and craft stores as well as Pottery Barn –yes Pottery Barn- the epitome of what is popular in decorating says it is A-OK to use FAKE – they even have a special sign displayed in their fake garden section in the store to remind you of the fact.

 Seeing this just re-enforces my choice to use” fake” in my home.
 I still love real flowers and buy them from time to time to add a seasonal color pop to brighten my day.

 Years ago I made a fake topiary for my kitchen using fake ivy.
 I made two.
-Last summer I tossed them as they looked dated to me – to0 perfect, stiff, stuffy, green, tired, and yes – dusty.
+Last summer I tossed them as they looked dated to me – too perfect, stiff, stuffy, green, tired, and yes – dusty.